8 min read

 The onus shifts to the insurance company after your lawyer sends a demand letter.
 The clock starts ticking, and within 30 to 45 days, they are expected to respond.

-The insurance company’s first move is critical.
+The insurance company's first move is pivotal.
 As one of the insurance carriers, they can choose to accept the claim, deny it, or make a counteroffer.

 Upon receiving your demand letter, the insurance company conducts an independent investigation to assess their policyholder's liability in the accident.
 This response paves the way for subsequent steps.
 If they accept your claim, it's a victory.
 If they deny or offer significantly lower compensation, it's time for your lawyer to roll up their sleeves and get down to business.